 Purpose of the Parks and Valley Trail Strategy

-The Strategy will identify how we engage, plan, prioritize, design and construct park and Valley Trail projects.
-It will consider local and regional demographic forecasts, Smart Tourism principles, and local, regional and national park trends.
+The Strategy will guide how we engage, plan, prioritize, design and construct park and Valley Trail projects.
+It will consider local and regional demographic forecasts, Smart Tourism principles, as well as local, regional, provincial and national park trends.

 The Strategy will be founded on topics of climate change, ecological integrity and stewardship, equity, diversity and inclusion, First Nations reconciliation, ageing infrastructure, and current fiscal realities.
 The Strategy will define the direction, philosophy, policies, and actions and create a framework for future decisions.